-There are a number of different opinions Islamic law the permissibility of executing captives.
+There are a number of different opinions in Islamic law on the permissibility of executing captives.
 Medieval scholars like Ibn Nuhaas mentions that the Islamic leader may, at his discretion, decide to execute war captives if it is deemed necessary (ibn Nuhaas, nd: 161-162).
-Jihadist groups (including Al-Oaeda and their offshoots). highly take the reference to Ibn Nuhaas for their war guidelines (Bhatt, 2014: 28), which explains ISIS's executions, not as sanction towards any particular crime.
+Jihadist groups (including Al-Qaeda and their offshoots). highly take the reference to Ibn Nuhaas for their war guidelines (Bhatt, 2014: 28), which explains ISIS's executions, not as sanction towards any particular crime.